RonasIT/swift-networking/README.md

 ### Endpoint

 Each request uses specific endpoint.
-Endpoint contains information, where and how request should be sent.
+Endpoint contains an information, where and how the request should be sent.

 #### Usage